metafacture/metafacture-tutorial/05-More-Fix-Concepts.md

 end
 ```

-While simple fixes aka *[Functions](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions)* are used to add, change, remove or otherwise manipulate elements.
+Simple fixes aka *[Functions](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions)* are used to add, change, remove or otherwise manipulate elements.
+Simple fixes were introduced in [Lesson 3](./03_Introduction_into_Metafacture-Fix.md).

-The other three concepts help when you intend more complex transformations:
+The other three concepts help when you intend to use more complex transformations:

 *[Conditionals](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#conditionals)* are used to control the processing of fix functions.
 The included fix functions are not process with every workflow but only under certain conditions.